justcallmekoko/ESP32Marauder/README.md

 8. Install the [CH340 Drivers](https://github.com/justcallmekoko/ESP32Marauder/blob/master/Drivers/CH34x_Install_Windows_v3_4.EXE)
 9. Download or clone this repository
 10. Open `esp32_marauder.ino`
 10.5.
-If you're using the analog battery measuring circuit, go to the MenuFunctions.cpp and change "#define BATTERY_ANALOG_ON" to 1
+If you're using the analog battery measuring circuit, go to the MenuFunctions.h and change "#define BATTERY_ANALOG_ON" to 1
 11. Plug your ESP32 into a USB port and select the COM port under `Tools`>`Port`
 12. Select `LOLIN D32` under `Tools`>`Boards`
 12.5 If you want an upscaled version of the logo, go to the data folder and rename "marauder3L1.jpg" to "marauder3L.jpg"